 Portman Continues to Deliver for Lima Tank Plant and Its World-Class Workforce

 Today, Senator Portman was proud to be with President Trump in Lima, highlighting the president’s FY 2020 budget request for the production of M1 Abrams tanks and Stryker combat vehicles at JSMC and celebrating the great men and women who work at this strategic plant.
 The JSMC is the only place in America where we can do this kind of work—which is vital to our National Defense.
 Portman applauded the president’s 2020 budget request which includes $1.753 billion to upgrade 165 M1 Abrams Main Battle Tanks as well as to increase the rate of production.
 This is a $226 million increase from last fiscal year’s $1.52 billion.
+This budget funding also includes $249 million for upgrading Stryker Vehicles.
 Both of these weapons systems are vital to our military retaining its advantage in lethality on the battlefield.
 In the future, we expect to see a growth in the workforce here at Lima, as more good paying, highly technical jobs are created.
 This is great news both of Ohio and our Nation.

 While the Obama administration proposed shuttering the plant in 2011, Portman has made a commitment to ensuring the long-term viability of the JSMC since taking office, and ensuring this vital facility can continue its critical work on the military’s Abrams tank and Stryker vehicle.
 Under Portman’s leadership from 2013-2015, Congress increased funding in the appropriations process and supplemented appropriations with foreign military sales to allow the plant to continue operating at minimal production levels.
 Production increased in 2016 and continues to be strong and on the rise.